-Modified tPA could be effective stroke treatment without bleeding riskJuly 17th, 2012 in Neuroscience /
+Modified tPA could be effective stroke treatment without bleeding riskJuly 17, 2012 in Medicine & Health / Neuroscience

 Even when its clot-dissolving powers are removed, the stroke drug tPA can still protect brain cells from the loss of oxygen and glucose induced by a stroke, researchers have discovered.

 The finding suggests that a modified version of tPA could provide benefits to patients who have experienced a stroke, without increasing the risk of bleeding.

 The results will be published in the Journal of Neuroscience.

 "We may have been giving the right medication, for the wrong reason," says senior author Manuel Yepes, MD, associate professor of neurology at Emory University School of Medicine. "tPA is more than a clot-busting drug, it functions naturally as a neuroprotectant,"